Nishchal30/Data_Science_Material/Deep Learning/ANN/Activation functions.md

 - In hidden layers we can use Relu and its variants.
 - In output layer and if we have binary classification we can use sigmoid activation function.
 - In output layer and if we have multiclass classification we can use softmax activation function.

+### Activation functions for regression problems

+1) Binary step function:

+This is the threshold based activation function, when the z value from weights multiplied to inputs added with bias is greater than a set threshold value then that neuron will be considered as active else it is considered as deactive.

+The function is given as,

+f(x) = 1 if x >= 0
+f(x) = 0 if x < 0

+The derivative of this function is given as,

+f'(x) = 0, for all x

+hence we cannot consider this activation function while back propogating the network

+2) Linear Function:

+The linear function is given as,

+f(x)=ax

+The variable ‘a’ in this case can be any constant value.

+The derivative of this function is,

+f'(x) = a